JuanCarlosdelValle/LagrangeMesh-Package/README.md

 ## Commands

-* Once installed orloaded, the package provides the user with five commands:
+ Once installed or loaded, the package provides the user with five commands:

-* Name                                    Goal

-* BuildMesh              --   Construction of mesh points and weights
+* BuildMesh: Construction of mesh points and weights
-* AvailableMeshQ         --   Check available meshes and weights
+* AvailableMeshQ: Check available meshes and weights
-* LagMeshEigenvalues     --   Computes eigenvalues
+* LagMeshEigenvalues: Computes eigenvalues
-* LagMeshEigenfunctions  --   Computes eigenfunctions
+* LagMeshEigenfunctions: Computes eigenfunctions
 * LagMeshEigensystem     --   Computes eigenvalues and eigenfunctions